 - Annual fee of $40, waived for the 1st year

 - Terms & Conditions apply

 20,000 JetBlue points could be enough for 2 round-trip flights.
 I like that the annual fee is waived for the 1st year.

 You can transfer American Express Membership Rewards points to JetBlue at a ratio of 250 Membership Rewards points : 200 JetBlue points.
 Occasionally there are transfer bonuses.

-You can get Membership Rewards points from the American Express Platinum (Personal), American Express Platinum (Business), American Express Mercedes-Benz Platinum, American Express Premier Rewards Gold, American Express Business Gold Rewards, and American Express EveryDay cards.
+You can get Membership Rewards points from the American Express Platinum (Personal), American Express Platinum (Business), American Express Mercedes-Benz Platinum, Premier Rewards Gold Card from American Express, American Express Business Gold Rewards, and American Express EveryDay cards.

 That said, there are LOTS of other and possibly better ways to use American Express Membership Rewards points!

 Remember, American Express charges an excise fee of 0.06 cents per point when you transfer points to US Airlines (to a maximum of $99).

 3. Fly on Hawaiian Airlines

 You can fly on Hawaiian Airlines and earn JetBlue points.
 And you can use you Hawaiian Airlines miles to fly on JetBlue.
 The number of miles needed depends on the price of the JetBlue ticket, and you have to call in to redeem.
 But there are no blackout dates!